 Amazon FBA – Profitable Online Business?

 To be clear – I should mention that there are two different methods of selling on Amazon via FBA.
 1. You can sell your own products or goods.
 Things that you produce or have produced and sell with your own private label on them.
 Or, 2.
 You can sell products that somebody else has already produced and marketed.
 My wife and I have started out doing the latter.
 We find and buy stuff for cheap that we can send to Amazon and sell for a profit.
+One way to estimate how much you could possibly earn is to use an Amazon revenue calculator.

 Selling on Amazon the way that we are isn’t exactly a totally online business.
 There is plenty of offline stuff that we need to do to make it work.
 But the sales that happen on Amazon rely completely upon the online marketplace.
 And the sales just keep rolling in.
 So, is it a profitable business?
 After nearly 5 months into this experiment – I can say with confidence that…Selling on Amazon via FBA absolutely is a viable and profitable online business.Click To Tweet